Configuring Office 365 Calendar Integrations

 Together Platform is a web application for businesses to run internal mentoring programs for employees.
 By integrating with Office 365, you give your users several user experience improvements when managing their participation in the mentoring program:

-• Users can see free/busy slots for their pairing, so they can book mentoring sessions at the right times
+• Users can see free/busy slots for their matching, so they can book mentoring sessions at the right times

-• Users can see the RSVP of their pairing to mentorship sessions because the user is the organizer of their own event
+• Users can see the RSVP of their matching to mentorship sessions because the user is the organizer of their own event

 • Users can add a Teams or Skype link automatically to mentorship meetings